WSGE

 WSGE (91.7 MHz) is a non-commercial, public radio station in Dallas, North Carolina, and serving the Charlotte metropolitan area.
 It is owned by Gaston College and run by a staff of professionals, students and volunteers.
 It has an adult album alternative (AAA) radio format.
 The station seeks donations from listeners and local business, holding periodic on-air fundraisers.
-The radio studios and offices are in the Craig Arts & Sciences Building.
+The radio studios and offices are inside room number 114 of the Craig Arts & Sciences Building on the campus of the college on Highway 321 South in Dallas.

 WSGE has an effective radiated power (ERP) of 7,500 watts.
 Its transmitter is off Hipp Road in Alexis, North Carolina, near North Carolina Highway 27.
 The signal covers 26 North and South Carolina counties with a population of 1.3 million residents.

 Programming

 WSGE identifies itself as "Your Independent Music Source 91.7."
 A large portion of its music programming consists of Adult Album Alternative (AAA) music with emphasis on local, independent musicians and live in-studio performances.
 Other programming includes beach music, folk music, blues. soul music, Southern gospel music and R&B. The syndicated show World Cafe airs at 2pm and 10pm on weekdays.

 Hourly newscasts are supplied by National Public Radio (NPR) with an hour of Morning Edition heard weekdays at 5 a.m.